HanXHX/ansible-php/README.md

 Managed OS / Versions
 ---------------------

-On all Debian versions, you can install all PHP versions (from PHP 5.6 to 8.1 beta) by using [Sury's APT repository](https://deb.sury.org/).
+On all Debian versions, you can install all PHP versions by using [Sury's APT repository](https://deb.sury.org/).

 Other cases: